mfem/mfem/CONTRIBUTING.md

 ### Mirroring on GitLab

-- MFEM repository is also mirrored on the LLNL Gitlab instance, in a semi-automated manner.
+- MFEM repository is also mirrored on the LLNL GitLab instance, in a semi-automated manner.

 - This instance is meant to complete CI testing with tests on Livermore Computing systems.
 Gitlab pipeline status is reported in the corresponding GitHub pull request.

 - No change can be made on this instance.